mustbebuilt/psp-work-diary/guide.md

 ## **Step 7: Create a Pull Request**

 1. Go to your repository on GitHub.
+2. Open the **Pull Requests** from the top menu.
-2. You will see a **Compare & pull request** button.
+3. You will see a **Compare & pull request** button.
 Click it.
-3. Ensure that the base repository is the original repository and the base branch is `main` (or the relevant branch).
+4. Ensure that the base repository is the original repository and the base branch is `main` (or the relevant branch).
-4. Provide a descriptive title for your pull request.
+5. Provide a descriptive title for your pull request such as `Week One Evidence`.
-5. In the description, include the following details:
-   - **What you did during this duration of the session.**
-   - **What you intend to do before the next session.**
-   - **Any issues arising and how you intend to resolve them.**
-6. Your can choose to create a folder which matches the branch name to add additional evidence such as project specifications, user stories, wireframe etc.
-7. Click **Create pull request**.
+8. Click **Create pull request**.

 ---